 Bear with me please, this synopsis may be hard to understand because well, Sword Gai is total nonsense.

-beings.
-Once a person grabs hold of one of these swords, the fall under its control and become totally helpless to its beckoning for the wielder to give it blood.
+Once a person grabs hold of one of these swords, they fall under its control and become totally helpless to its beckoning for the wielder to give it blood.
 This is where we’re introduced to the supposed main character’s parents, his father is killed on the street by some random guy with one of these swords.
 Leaving his pregnant mother with the sword to swiftly avenge her husband, give birth to the main character Gai, and kill herself all in the same night.
 Now the holder is Gai because for some unknown reason she chose to leave the sword in the baby’s hands so he could be the next possessed one.
 He’s discovered by a priest/sword forger who raises Gai to become a forger alongside his daughter, the same age as him.
 The set-up is simple enough, right?
 Think again because this is far from the only plot-line we see in episode one alone.

 The first episode is made up of vaguely related vignettes about people with swords.
 There ’s not much cohesion to it but the action is somewhat entertaining.
 We’re introduced to the corporation known as Shoshidai that discovers a sacred sword, and they later cross paths with the actual protagonist.
 There are many other stories shown, but I after seeing dozens of vignettes I can barely remember any of them.
 And if you find yourself forgetting these little side stories in favor of the actual main plot then I wouldn’t blame you.